Welcome to Johns Hopkins University!

 Popular Pre-College Programs and Undergraduate Courses fill up quickly, so starting the application process early—regardless of whether you plan to attend online or in-person—will help allow you to secure a spot in the course or program of your choice.

-If you are seeking to attend in person, beginning early is especially important, as it gives you (and your family) adequate time to fulfill the documentation requirements for a student visa and allows adequate time for your visa to be processed.
+If you are seeking to attend in person, we strongly encourage that you submit your application materials no later than the Regular Decision deadline of March 10, 2026.
+Beginning early is especially important, as it gives you (and your family) adequate time to fulfill the documentation requirements for a student visa and allows enough time for your visa to be processed.
+In order to optimize your chances for a smooth summer experience, we recommend applying by the Early Action deadline of February 3, 2026.
 Please note the three “Next Steps for On-Campus Learners” listed below.
 With prompt and thorough attention to this process, you’ll be able to make your travel plans with confidence.

 International Student Admissions Requirements